openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getSymbolByName(resName: string) : number;

-Obtains the symbol value (decimal) corresponding to the specified resource name.
+Obtains a symbol value based on the specified resource name.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager